 Disclaimer: this post may contain Affiliate Links.
 Read about what affiliate links are and how we use them here.

 I prepared myself for the labor and delivery that I wanted

 You don’t have ultimate control over your birth experience, which is why every birth is unique and in the end you try to prepare for the experience the best you can.
 To prepare, I filled out a birth plan and had my partner weigh in on various aspects.
 I researched every single item on the birth plan to ensure I had decided on what was best for my baby.
 I am by no means saying that was a waste of time but think more of your birth plan as your birth wishes.
 I actually encourage you all to fill out a birth plan.
-I have a whole post dedicated to this along with a 3 Part Birth Plan printable (1. preparing as a team, 2. preparing checklist, and 3. the birth plan).
+We offer a birth plan in our Birth Smart Nesting Planner.

 I should have also prepared myself more on when things didn’t go as planned.
 I was so focused on having a natural birth, when I should have looked more at the full picture.
 Labor is just one aspect.
 I was so exhausted from labor that I barely made it through delivery.
 It also took me forever to recover from the exhaustion because I had a baby who needed me around the clock.
 In retrospect, it might have been smarter for me to have gotten an epidural earlier so I could have rested and been more recovered once L was born.
 Labor is definitely challenging and by no means an easy task, but it isn’t the only hard part.
 Caring for a newborn while trying to recover, I would say, was equally hard for me.